How is Tax Levied on Rent from Vacant Land?

 Standard deduction

-The taxpayer may deduct a normal 30% from the NAV each year for repairs and upkeep.
+The taxpayer may deduct 30% from the NAV each year for repairs and upkeep.
 Please be aware that the estimate does not account for any actual costs you may have incurred for property upkeep and repairs.

 Home loan deduction

-The real interest paid toward the repayment of borrowed capital may be deducted from a deemed-to-be-let-out property’s NAV if the property was purchased using home loan.
+The real interest paid toward the repayment of borrowed capital may be deducted from a deemed-to-be-let-out property’s NAV if the property was purchased using a home loan.

 However, this deduction is limited to the regular Rs 30,000 if the home loan was approved on or after April 1, 1999, and the property purchase hasn’t been finished within five years of the end of the fiscal year the capital was borrowed.